 Potatoes vary in their susceptibility to slugs.
 ‘Maris Piper’, ‘Cara’, ‘Arran Banner’, ‘Kirsty’, ‘Maris Bard’, ‘Maris Peer’, ‘Kondor’, ‘Pentland Crown’ and ‘Rocket’ are frequently damaged, whereas ‘Romano’, ‘Pentland Dell’, ‘Pentland Squire’, ‘Wilja’, ‘Charlotte’, ‘Golden Wonder’, ‘Kestrel’, ‘Estima’, ‘Stemster’, ‘Sante’ and ‘Pentland Ivory’ are less susceptible.
 Damaged potatoes are more vulnerable to storage rots and the crop should be sorted into sound and damaged tubers, with the latter being stored separately for early consumption.

 Following the manufactures instructions scatter slug pellets thinly around vulnerable plants, such as seedlings, vegetables and young shoots on herbaceous plants.
-Individual pellets should be at least 15 cm apart.
+It is important store pellets safely and scatter them thinly as they can harm other wildlife, pets and young children if eaten in quantity.

 Inclusion of a pesticide product does not indicate a recommendation or endorsement by the RHS.
 It is a list of products currently available to the home gardener